TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 *   OTA Blog
 *   Newsletters

-Tue, Jun 21, 2016 Drone - Privacy, Transparency, and Accountably Best Practices
+Tue, Jun 21, 2016 Drones - Privacy, Transparency and Accountably

 Today a multi-stakeholder group convened by the U.S.